Mentors in our Sponsor-A-Scholar (SAS) program are supportive adults who serve as role models and advocates to college-bound high school students.

 If you are already in possession of clearances, providing copies is certainly acceptable.
 Certifications must accompany all volunteer applications.
 Please send your certificates and applications to Ellen Solomon at firstname.lastname@example.org.

-If you or someone you know would like to become a mentor, please complete the following online mentor application.
+If you or someone you know would like to become a mentor, please complete this online mentor application.

 Other Ways to Get Involved